nixworks/public/news/2017/06/8/README.md

 ##### Freedom of the press in the United States
 ### [Montana congressman Greg Gianforte apologizes to journalist Ben Jacobs for the alleged body slam incident that occurred on May 24, and donates US$50,000 to the Committee to Protect Journalists. ](/news/2017/06/8/montana-congressman-greg-gianforte-apologizes-to-journalist-ben-jacobs-for-the-alleged-body-slam-incident-that-occurred-on-may-24-and-donat.md)
-_Context: Committee to Protect Journalists, Montana, Ben Jacobs, Greg Gianforte, $, body slam, Freedom of the press in the United States_
+_Context: body slam, $, Greg Gianforte, Ben Jacobs, Montana, Freedom of the press in the United States, Committee to Protect Journalists_

 ##### United Nations Ocean Conference
 ### [At a United Nations-Oceans summit, delegates from China, Indonesia, the Philippines and Thailand, four of the top polluters of plastic into the oceans, pledge to reduce their levels of oceanic plastic pollution. ](/news/2017/06/8/at-a-united-nations-oceans-summit-delegates-from-china-indonesia-the-philippines-and-thailand-four-of-the-top-polluters-of-plastic-into.md)